Chad Brown (horse trainer)

 Chad C. Brown (born December 18, 1978) is an American racehorse trainer.
-Brown's achievements include two Preakness Stakes victories and multiple Breeders’Cup wins.
-In 2024 Brown’s Sierra Leone won the Breeders' Cup Classic and the Eclipse Award for American Champion Three-Year-Old Male Horse He has won five Eclipse Award for Outstanding Trainer.
+Brown's achievements include two Preakness Stakes victories and multiple Breeders' Cup wins.
+In 2024 Brown's Sierra Leone won the Breeders' Cup Classic and the Eclipse Award for American Champion Three-Year-Old Male Horse.
+He has won five Eclipse Award for Outstanding Trainer.
 In 2019, he was the first America trainer to be ranked first in the World Training Standings according to the Thoroughbred Racing Commentary (TRC) Global Rankings.

 Initially labeled as a turf trainer because of his initial successes, particularly with training fillies and mares, he went on to produce winners with horses of all sexes at a variety of distances and surfaces.
-As of 2024, Brown has trained 19 Breeders' Cup winners, and fourteen Eclipse Award winners.
+As of 2024, Brown has trained 19 Breeders' Cup winners, and 14 Eclipse Award winners.

 Background

 Brown was born and raised in Mechanicville, New York.
 His passion for horses began at an early age, sparked by family visits to the nearby Saratoga race track.
 During high school, Brown gained hands-on experience with Standardbreds at Saratoga Raceway, where he learned the intricacies of breaking and training horses.
 Despite his early work with Standardbreds, his ambition was always to work with Thoroughbreds.

 While pursuing a degree in animal science at Cornell University, with the goal of becoming a veterinarian, Brown took a summer job with Hall of Fame trainer Shug McGaughey.
 Starting as a hot-walker, he quickly advanced to a groom, before earning the role of foreman.
-After graduating, Brown realized that his true passion lay in training horses rather than veterinary medicine, leading him to pursue a career as a Thoroughbred trainer.
+After graduating from Cornell in 2001 with a degree in animal husbandry, Brown realized that his true passion lay in training horses rather than veterinary medicine, leading him to pursue a career as a Thoroughbred trainer.

+Controversy

+In April of 2022, Chad Brown was arrested on charges of domestic violence for allegedly pushing a woman down a flight of stairs and trying to choke her.